 We use cookies to ensure that you get the best experience on our website.
 Click here to learn more.
 Got it

-AirPods connectivity on iPhone devices, like most wireless connections, can be problematic due to software and hardware flaws.
+AirPods connectivity on iPhone, like most wireless connections, can be problematic due to software and hardware flaws.
 This connectivity issue can be annoying especially when you’re trying to relax after a stressful day with cool music.

-In this article, we’ll look at why your AirPods won’t connect to your iPhone as well as the true solutions you can adopt to resolve the issue.
+In this article, we’ll explain why your AirPods won’t connect to iPhone as well as the true solutions you can adopt to resolve the issue.

 Why Won’t My AirPods Connect to My iPhone?